-The appointment is effective July 1.
-Kording, a pioneer of computational neuroscience, will hold joint appointments in the Department of Neuroscience in Penn’s Perelman School of Medicine and in the Department of Bioengineering in the School of Engineering and Applied Science.
+Konrad Kording is a Penn Integrates Knowledge University Professor at the University of Pennsylvania.
+Kording, a pioneer of computational neuroscience, holds joint appointments in the Department of Neuroscience in Penn’s Perelman School of Medicine and in the Department of Bioengineering in the School of Engineering and Applied Science.

 “Konrad Kording’s work perfectly exemplifies our Penn Compact vision of harnessing the tools of multiple disciplines to drive innovation and understanding with the goal of improving human life around the world,” Gutmann said.
 “Brain science, big data, robotic technologies: Kording’s research crosses the professions and involves the most dynamic scholarly fields and tools.
 It also has tremendous potential to improve the diagnosis and treatment for patients with movement disorders.
 The Penn community –- and our society overall –- will benefit tremendously from his path-setting teaching and scholarship.”

 Kording’s groundbreaking interdisciplinary research uses data science to advance a broad range of topics that include understanding brain function, improving personalized medicine, collaborating with clinicians to diagnose diseases based on mobile phone data and even understanding the careers of professors.
 Across many areas of biomedical research, his group analyzes large datasets to test new models and thus get closer to an understanding of complex problems in bioengineering, neuroscience and beyond.